hate-detection/model-inference-api/README.md

 # model-inference-api
-Serving the Machine Learning model through API for inference
+Serving the Machine Learning model through API for inference.